 However, as said earlier, chaps are affordable and readily available, so when they are, they can be replaced without much stress.
 It is much better to replace a bad chap than to treat an injured leg.

-Can You Use a Chainsaw After It Has Been Stopped By a Chap?
+Can You Use a Chainsaw After A Chap Has Stopped It?

 A chainsaw can be reused after cutting through chaps and getting jammed by the fibers in the chap.
 However, before reusing the chainsaw, you need to remove all the fibers that have been trapped in the chainsaw chains.